TokaHamdy/Library-Management-System/README.md

  - Run the project

 ---
+### 4️⃣ Access Swagger UI
+- Open your browser and navigate to [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) to explore the API documentation.

+---

 ### 🛠️ Code Features
 - **Layered Architecture**: Utilized Spring Boot’s MVC pattern for a clean separation of concerns.